 In this, Daniel Abdal-Hayy Moore’s penultimate collection of poems, the eye for fantastical details and divine insights that he spent four decades honing is crystallised to a sparkling clarity.
 Through the poet’s ecstatic voice, the reader is taken on an odyssey through Bedouin cities, peach markets and Paradisical glimpses of the Amazon, infused with lights from Nature: ponds, orchids, ant-hills and cascades, and peopled by frogs, marsupials and mythical beasts.

-Yet as always, Moore finds reason these to praise and love Allah, the God of Nature, and of all, each thread vibrating with God’s Love.
-Moore’s Sufi poetry in American vernacular stands alone as a pioneering effort to explore Islamic spirituality as a 20th-21st century American Muslim.
+Yet as always, Moore finds reason in these to praise and love Allah, the God of Nature, and of all, each thread vibrating with God’s Love.
+Moore’s Sufi poetry in American vernacular stands alone as a pioneering effort to explore Islamic spirituality as a 20th-21st Century American Muslim.

 “To read Moore is to journey.
 Going with him we ask, ‘Where are we?
 What world?
 What America?
 Who is a Muslim?
 Who am I?'” – Alan Godlas, University of Georgia